PCA Student Already Preparing for Post-Grad Career

 As Tyler has progressed through the training program, he’s been able to pick up key skills like CPR and basic first aid.
 While on calls, Tyler says he can pretty much do anything but go into a fire.

 “I’m able to pull lines off the truck, feed the lines into buildings, and help make sure the right equipment is easily accessible when the guys need it.
 When I go in for the day, I always start with making sure my gear is all set up, clean, and ready to go for when the trucks go out.
-You find out really quickly that knowing where everything is is super important in a high-stress situation.”, he says.
+You find out really quickly that knowing where everything is is super important in a high-stress situation.”

-While there’s lots he’s learned on the job, including how to read smoke, how it can re-ignite itself in a fire and make the scenario that much more perilous, and even learned how to build his body to withstand the physical toll of carrying equipment for the duration of a structure fire, there’s plenty of off-the-job help he’s received from his education at Portsmouth Christian Academy.
+While there’s lots he’s learned on the job, including how to read smoke, how it can re-ignite itself in a fire and make the scenario that much more perilous, and even how to build his body to withstand the physical toll of carrying equipment for the duration of a structure fire, there’s plenty of off-the-job help he’s received from his education at Portsmouth Christian Academy.

 Thanks to a partnership with Dover High School’s Career Technical Center, Tyler has been able to take courses in Dover’s Fire Science Program this year.